mengxu29/DataScienceIncubator/README.md

 <img src="https://github.com/mengxu29/DataScienceIncubator/blob/master/pic/visualization.jpg">
 </p>

-## 1. Data preprocessing
+## 1. Data cleaning and preprocessing

-### 1.1 Remove Nan data
+### 1.1 remove null data

-### 1.2 Very Long Sequences for LSTM
+### 1.2 downsize sample of long time series data
 A reasonable limit of 250-500 time steps is often used in practice with large LSTM models.
 The data is sampled every second.
-200-500 time steps only cover a few minitues info, which is way not enough for inference.
+200-500 time steps only cover a few minitues info, which is way not enough for inference.z

-### 1.5 Data transformatoin
+### 1.3 Data transformatoin

-Transform the time series into a supervised learning problem.
-Specifically, the organization of data into input and output patterns

-where the observation at the previous time step is used as an input to forecast the observation at the current time step
+Transform the time series into a supervised learning problem, where the observation at the previous time step is used as an input to forecast the observation at the current time step.
 Transform the observations to have a specific scale.
 Specifically, to rescale the data to values between -1 and 1.
 These transforms are inverted on forecasts to return them into their original scale before calculating and error score.

-## 2. Data Preparation: Series to Supervised

 # 1. Models